Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 - **Stacks:**

-    For spheres, `Stacks` defines how many layers there are, going down the shape:
+    For spheres, `Stacks` defines how many layers there are going down the shape:

     ![Stacks](media/stacks.png)